ozbillwang/vagrant-box-resize/README.md

     $ vboxmanage list vms |awk -F \" 'END{print $2}'
     vagrant-box-resize_default_1426739272237_35766

 Use the vm id with below `showvminfo` command.
-You will get some output as below, and in this case, it will be SATA.
-Then update it in Vagrantfile
+In this case, it will be `SATA`.
+Then update it in Vagrantfile, next to `'--storagectl'`

 ```
 $ vboxmanage showvminfo vagrant-box-resize_default_1426739272237_35766|grep Storage